Large Dutch Bank |Our Journey Towards Agility at Scale

 To achieve this we decided to:

-- Try to form ( the blue squads ) squads into the Customer Proposition area.
+- Try to form ( the blue squads ) squads focusing on the Customer Proposition area.
 Have them work from the same backlog etc; this focus increased speed and adaptability.

 - Try to introduce new LeSS areas for the other squads after we verified that the first area would work.

-- Try to do outcome driven planning instead of output driven planning.
-Do not ask the teams to deliver for example these ‘5 Epics’.
-Instead, ask them for example, to find a solution for reducing the time it takes to approve a loan.
+- Try to do output driven planning instead of outcome driven planning.
+For example, do not ask the teams to deliver ‘5 Epics’.
+Instead, ask them to find a solution for reducing the time to approve a loan.

 How to deal with development across sites?